 The two facilities will convert ConAgra Foods’ traditional three-piece shelf-sized cans to Ardagh’s flexible DWI technology and manufacture the exclusive pressurised thin-wall DWI food cans.

 The Roanoke facility is located in 525,000ft² of land purchased from the Hanover Direct distribution centre at 5022 Hollins Road.
 Blaine Construction was contracted to build the can manufacturing facility.

-Roanoke County was preferred for Ardagh's new facility over other locations such as Kentucky, North Carolina, Maryland, West Virginia, Pennsylvania and Tennessee due its close proximity to the company's major customers, logistical advantages, favourable business tax structure, skilled labour, and reasonable cost of living for the employees.
+Roanoke County was preferred for Ardagh’s new facility over other locations such as Kentucky, North Carolina, Maryland, West Virginia, Pennsylvania and Tennessee due to its close proximity to the company’s major customers, logistical advantages, favourable business tax structure, skilled labour, and reasonable cost of living for the employees.

 Drawn and Wall-Ironed (DWI) technology details and benefits

 DWI technology is similar to the technology used in making beverage cans.
-It is very cost-effective as it involves short processing times and enables production of large volumes of cans with identical specifications.
+It is very cost-effective as it involves short processing times and enables the production of large volumes of cans with identical specifications.

 The process involves two main steps: drawing and ironing.
 The drawing process involves reforming the thin sheets to form a cylinder with a loose end without altering the thickness of the material.
-The ironing process involves thinning the walls of the cans by passing it through circular dies.
+The ironing process involves thinning the walls of the cans by passing them through circular dies.